yilundu/ebm_compositionality/README.md

 Feel free to reach out to us for pre-generated Mujoco Scenes Datasets

 You can download the CelebA dataset [here](https://drive.google.com/drive/folders/0B7EVK8r0v71pWEZsZE9oNnFzTm8)

-## Download Pretrained Models

-We provided the pretrained CelebA models [here](https://www.dropbox.com/s/skp8xmfeaf89ewq/cachedir_compositionality.tar.gz?dl=0).
-Please extract the file in the root directory of repository.
-This should output a cachedir directory

 ## Training